 On the day after Thanksgiving 2009, Christine Daniels took her own life.
-She finally succumbed to the hatred and bigotry so many of us in the transgender community must face every single day.
+She finally succumbed to the hatred and bigotry so many of us in the transgender community must face every day.
 The societal and family pressures can be unbearable for us, and unfortunately for Christine, this has proven to be the case.

 I want to dedicate my writing and other educational activities on behalf of all trans people to the memory of Christine Daniels.
 May her life help to light the way for others who follow so they may not have to endure the same sufferring and fate.